Lifestyle Considerations for Women with PMOS (formerly PCOS): An Ayurvedic Perspective

 - Adequate rest and recovery

-Yoga, which originated from Ayurvedic philosophy, can be particularly supportive for women with PMOS (formerly PCOS).
+Yoga, which grew out of Ayurvedic philosophy, can be particularly supportive for women with PMOS (formerly PCOS).
 Specific practices may include:

 - Gentle asanas that support reproductive health